 Incorrect size and head dimensions

-✔️ Fix: When taking a photo, stand at least 20 inches (50 cm) away from the camera.
-When editing, don’t zoom in too much and remember about the white spaces.
+✔️ Fix: Stand at least 20 inches (50 cm) away from the camera when taking a photo.
+When editing, don’t zoom in too much, and remember about the white spaces.

 Incorrect background

 Your background must be plain white or off-white without any imperfections.
-People often hang white sheets behind them, but the fabric is likely to cause shadows and patterns (both are unacceptable).
-In case you decide to remove the backdrop yourself, ensure there’s no blur—free tools often blur our the outline around your head and hair.
+People often hang white sheets behind them, but the fabric will likely cause shadows and patterns (both are unacceptable).
+If you remove the backdrop yourself, ensure there’s no blur.
+Free tools often blur the outline around your head and hair.

 ✔️ Fix: If possible, take a photo in front of a white wall or use proper background removal software.